sourcefrog/cargo-mutants/DESIGN.md

 `main.rs` -- the `cargo mutants` entry point and command-line parsing.

-`cargo.rs` -- Run Cargo subprocesses, including dealing with timeouts and understanding Cargo output.
+`cargo.rs` -- Knows how to compose Cargo commands.

+Actually running subprocesses is delegated to `process.rs`, so that we can later potentially run different build tools to Cargo.

 `console.rs` -- colored output to the console including drawing progress bars.
 The interface to the `console` and `indicatif` crates is localized here.